arnoldt100/anansi/documentation/source/Classes/NullSimulation.cpp.rst

 Lifecycle
 ^^^^^^^^^

-    .. function:: NullSimulationState::NullSimulationState()
+    .. function:: NullSimulation::NullSimulation()

        The default constructor.

-    .. function:: NullSimulationState::NullSimulationState( const NullSimulationState &other )
+    .. function:: NullSimulation::NullSimulation( const NullSimulation &other )

         The copy constructor.

-        :param const NullSimulationState &other: The other simulation state to copy construct from.
+        :param const NullSimulation &other: The other simulation state to copy construct from.

-    .. function:: NullSimulationState::NullSimulationState(NullSimulationState && other)
+    .. function:: NullSimulation::NullSimulation(NullSimulation && other)

         The copy-move constructor.

-        :param const NullSimulationState &other: The other simulation state to copy-move construct from.
+        :param const NullSimulation &other: The other simulation state to copy-move construct from.

-    .. function:: virtual NullSimulationState::~NullSimulationState() = 0
+    .. function:: virtual NullSimulation::~NullSimulation() = 0

         The destructor.